mrkale/gbj_ds18b20/README.md

 None

 #### Returns
-Number of DS18B20 sensors on the one-wire bus.
+Number of active DS18B20 sensors on the one-wire bus detected at library instance creation or at recent bus iteration.

 #### See also
 [getDevices()](#getDevices)